|

 Quarantine (2008)

 It worked for some with The Blair Witch Project, because it was new and refreshing, and didn't last forever.
-It worked for half a film with Cloverfield, because it was well-acted and characterologically interesting.
-It works only on a very simple level with the predictable shocker Quarantine, because there isn't enough substance, creativity or filmatic value at display.
-The 'it' naturally refers to hand-held, first-person, pseudo-real horror.
-This time we follow a feature journalism team of a cameraman (Harris) and a reporter (Carpenter) who joins two L.A. fire-fighters into an apartment building where a mysterious virus is about to run riot.
-The semi-effective early visual shocks and the interesting quarantine angle is gradually devoured by the conventional last-man-standing narrative structure, in which the characters choices and motivation time and time again defies logic in order to keep up with the plot recipe.
-Add to that a new level of nauseating and epileptic camera-movement, and you have a film whose final twenty minutes seems to last for hours.
-Someone should have told John Erick Dowdle to just end it already, because after a certain point, no one gives a rats ass (no pun intended) about whether these deafening characters live or die.
+It worked for half a film with Cloverfield, because it was well-acted and psychologically interesting.
+It works only on a very simple level with the predictable shocker Quarantine, because there isn't enough substance, creativity or cinematic value on display.
+The 'it' above naturally refers to handheld, first-person, pseudo-real horror of the found-footage category.
+This time we follow a TV journalism team of a cameraman (Steve Harris) and a reporter (Jennifer Carpenter) who join two LA fire-fighters in an apartment building where a mysterious virus is about to run riot.
+The semi-effective early visual shocks and the interesting quarantine angle are gradually devoured by the conventional last-man-standing narrative structure, in which the characters' choices and motivations time and time again defy logic in order to keep up with the plot recipe.
+Add to that a new level of nauseating and epileptic camera movement, and you have a film whose final twenty minutes seem to last for hours.
+Someone should have told John Erick Dowdle to just end it already, because after a certain point, no one gives a rat's ass (pun intended) about whether these deafening characters live or die.

 |